 As President of Negotiating Women, Inc., Carol consults with organizations and associations who wish to attract, retain and promote talented women.
 Carol and her team design and administer diagnostic surveys informing companies about gender related issues, conduct focus groups with women at all levels, advise organizations about how to launch and support women’s initiatives as well as developing and delivering research-based, interactive workshops.

-Carol serves on the faculty of the UC Hastings College of the Law Leadership Academy for Women and as the Practitioner in Residence at the Women, Leadership and Equality Program at the University of Maryland Francis King Carey School of Law.
-She is also an affiliated faculty member of the Simmons School of Management.
+Carol is an affiliated faculty member of the Simmons University School of Management.
+Formerly, she served on the faculty of the UC Hastings College of the Law Leadership Academy for Women and as the Practitioner in Residence at the Women, Leadership and Equality Program at the University of Maryland Francis King Carey School of Law.
 Her previous experience includes training both men and women in the financial services industry to negotiate sophisticated solutions to meet customer needs and to deepen relationships.